 We are open every day during our regular season (spring/summer/fall) unless closed due to inclement weather.

 During our winter season, we are open Wednesdays through Sundays unless closed due to inclement weather.
-We are also closed for the following holidays: Thanksgiving, Christmas Eve, Christmas Day and New Years Day.
+We are also closed for the following holidays: Thanksgiving, Christmas Eve, Christmas Day, New Years Eve Day, and New Years Day.

 We have approximately 130 different species of animals ranging from domestic to extinct in the wild.
 In total we have about 340 animals!